Annapurna Base Camp Trek Distance

 Proper equipment is the first thing one should consider when undertaking the Annapurna Base Camp trek long, uphill walk.

-Following is a list of what one should bring along: lightweight backpack, 30-40 liters in volume, in which to carry everything while not being too heavy; layered clothes for different altitudes will help trekkers with heat and cold; down jacket for high altitude and quick dry for lower elevations in warm weather.
+Following is a list of what one should bring along: a lightweight backpack, 30-40 liters in volume, in which to carry everything while not being too heavy; layered clothes for different altitudes will help trekkers with heat and cold; a down jacket for high altitude, and a quick-dry for lower elevations in warm weather.

 Trekking Poles: The poles reduce stress on the knees, particularly during long descents.
 They provide stability on uneven terrain.